 **Scholarship winners must be a current USASA Junior member.
-Juniors must be a member prior to the date of Junior Showmanship competition at the National Specialty.
+Juniors must be a member for at least one year prior to the date of Junior Showmanship competition at the National Specialty.
 Should the winner of Best Junior not be a current USASA Junior member, the scholarship will not be awarded that year.**

 These Scholarship Certificates may be redeemed to attend an accredited, approved, post-secondary educational institution.

 Attendance at an accredited, approved, post-secondary educational institution:

 Upon appropriate notification including a copy of a document of registration and a point of contact at the post-secondary educational institution, the USASA Juniors Committee will disperse the scholarship money directly to the recipient’s institution of choice OR with appropriate receipts the $500.00 may be dispersed to the student directly for books, academic supplies and/or materials at the discretion of the USASA Juniors Committee.